Vertical or Horizontal Radiators, Which Is Better?

 We love how @our_home_interior_3 swapped their standard white convector radiator for a modern Milano Alpha.
 The clean lines and anthracite finish complement the contemporary monochrome interior and create a stylish statement piece in the hallway.

 Interior blogger Laura @the_indigo_house was not feeling the basic convector radiator that used to live in her hallway.
 So much so, she used to disguise it as best she could!

 But now, the vintage-inspired columns of the white Milano Windsor complement Laura’s cosy boho decor and she is proud to have her radiator on display and part of the beautiful gallery wall.

 Why Choose A Vertical Radiator?

-As we can see above, swapping out your old convector radiator for something a little more stylish is pretty simple, but if you really want to make a statement with your home’s heating – and do something totally different with the room – what you really need is a vertical designer radiator.
+As we can see above, swapping out your old convector radiator or towel rail for something a little more stylish is pretty simple, but if you really want to make a statement with your home’s heating – and do something totally different with the room – what you really need is a vertical designer radiator.

 A vertical radiator that offers the same heat output as a horizontal style is a great heating solution for most rooms of your home.

 Because of the vertical proportions, the new radiator won’t take up as much wall space as the one you’re replacing but will still offer the same amount of heat to ensure space is adequately heated.

 A simple comparison between the two different styles – and the impact they have on the room – can be seen below.